DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Tools Evaluation

-\textbf{Detection Rate.} For the 18 kinds of SWC weaknesses that the tools can detect, we notice that the tools only successfully detect a few true weaknesses in audit reports.
-We summarize our observations as follows: 1) The three most successfully detected weaknesses by tools are SWC-103 (Floating Pragma), SWC-107 (Reentrancy), and SWC-135 (Code With No Effect), with successful detection rates of 86\%, 54\%, and 78\%, respectively.
-2) Most kinds of SWC weaknesses in audit reports cannot be successfully detected by tools.
-In particular, some common kinds of SWC weaknesses ($>40$) in audit reports fail to be detected by tools, including SWC-104 (Unchecked Call Return Value), SWC-114 (Transaction Order Dependence), SWC-128 (DoS With Block Gas Limit), and SWC-131 (Presence of Unused Variables).
-In general, the tools only demonstrate their effectiveness in detecting a few kinds of weaknesses but have limitations in detecting other kinds of weaknesses.
+\textbf{True Positive.} For the 21 kinds of SWC weakness that the tools support detection, we notice that the tools only successfully detect a few true SWC weaknesses in audit reports (see the "Union" column), most of which are reported by Slither.
+The three most weaknesses detected by the tools are SWC-103 (Floating Pragma), SWC-135 (Code With No Effect), and SWC-107 (Reentrancy) with successful detection rates of 91.1\% ($\frac{82}{90}$), 77.8\% ($\frac{105}{135}$), and 55.4\% ($\frac{46}{83}$), respectively.

+\textbf{False Positive.} Overall, the tools report a huge number of false positive weaknesses.
+Specifically, some kinds of SWC weakness such as SWC-103 (Floating Pragma), contain more than 1,000 false positives reported by tools.
+The limited performance (e.g., inaccurate detection mechanism) of tools mainly results in false positives.
+For example, reentrancy could be prevented by \textit{Reentrancy Lock}, which is not considered by tools and leads to false positives~\cite{zheng2023turn}.
+In particular, this result is similar to work~\cite{perez2021smart}, which found the high false positive rate of tools.

+\textbf{False Negative.} For some kinds of SWC weakness, the tools show their high false negative rates.
+In particular, some kinds of SWC weakness are commonly seen in audit reports but only few of them are successfully detected by tools, including SWC-104 (Unchecked Call Return Value), SWC-114 (Transaction Order Dependence), SWC-128 (DoS With Block Gas Limit) and SWC-131 (Presence of Unused Variables).
+These results demonstrate the limitations of tools to protect real-world DApps from weaknesses.

-\textbf{Unsupported Weaknesses.} As shown in Table~\ref{tab:analysis_results}, seven kinds of SWC weaknesses in audit reports are not detected by any tools.
-Among them, SWC-102 (Outdated Compiler Version) is the most common weakness in audit reports, while other kinds of weaknesses are small in number.
-We perform further analysis on these kinds of weaknesses and find that they are difficult to design detection patterns.
-For example, the Solidity compiler is updated frequently, making it hard for the tools to follow the newest compiler and detect SWC-102 weakness.
+\textbf{Unsupported Weaknesses.} As shown in Table~\ref{tab:analysis_results}, 7 kinds of SWC weakness in audit reports are not supported detecting by any tool.
+Among them, SWC-102 (Outdated Compiler Version) is the most common weakness in audit reports, while other kinds of SWC weakness are small in number.
+We perform further analysis on these kinds of SWC weakness and find that they are difficult to design detection patterns.
+For example, the Solidity compiler is updated frequently, making it hard for tools to follow the latest compiler and detect SWC-102 weaknesses.